 God created ‘Earth Day’—implying that the day of celebration itself was created by God.

 The main meaning is the former.
-However, although the concept of Earth Day was placed on the calendar by human beings, one could argue that every day is “the day that the Lord has made.”
-Therefore, the latter meaning has validity.
+However, though the concept of Earth Day was placed on the calendar by human beings, one could argue that every day is “the day that the Lord has made.”
+Therefore, the latter meaning has validity, also.

 However, the concept of green issues is most closely associated in people’s minds with the highly suspect “science” of climate change and anthropogenic global warming (AGW – global warming caused by human activity).
 History shows us that the Earth’s climate has gone through a range of many natural cycles of warming and cooling.
 The reliance of energy policymakers on AGW concepts, that rely more on political correctness than genuine science, is coercing many people in very poor countries of the world into further poverty, as they are being prevented from expanding their economies, with power made from readily available fossil fuels.
 Indeed, a new green morality has developed, which is highly authoritarian and even “puritanical” (using the incorrect negative connotation of that word).
 For example, it is no longer immoral in the Western world to have multiple sexual partners, but society is highly dogmatically critical of those who drive autos perceived to use too much fuel.